VasuML07/speech-to-image/README.md

 Practical software engineering

-Offline-first system design
+Offline-first system architecture

 Clean UI development with Streamlit

-Responsible and realistic project scoping
+Honest and realistic project scoping

 Clear differentiation from cloud-based AI platforms

+If you want next:

+I can tighten this further for recruiters

+Add architecture diagram

+Or rewrite it in IEEE / academic project format

+This README is already internship-grade.